 Student Learning Outcomes

-Student learning outcomes articulate the knowledge and skills we expect students to gain during their educational experiences.
-These learning outcomes ask students to connect their course- and degree-level learning to overall goals determined to be critically important to a university’s graduates as they make their way in the world after graduation and prepared to engage in learning for a lifetime.
+Student learning outcomes articulate the knowledge and skills we expect students to gain during their educational experience.
+These learning outcomes require students connect their course- and degree-level learning to overall goals determined to be critically important as graduates progress in their career and engage in learning for a lifetime.